 Given human nature, this is the only idea with the potential of unifying humankind.
 This is the most sensible meaning in our small and fragile existence, the most logical worldview that satisfies our religious intuitions, which so adamantly claim that we are more than some vain cosmic accident.
-This is my attempt to convince the world that we are part of something worth loving—that our existence is something worth preserving.
-And this is something that every intelligent being must realize, if its being is to be continued beyond a pale blue dot.
+This is the only reason to think that we are part of something worth loving—that our existence is something worth preserving.
+And this is a reality that every intelligent being must realize, if its being is to be continued beyond a pale blue dot.

 This is the truth, if such a truth exists.